 First of all, Kipu Falls is permanently closed.
 It’s illegal to hike there because it’s on private land.

-Yes, the falls are gorgeous, but it’s been shown to be extremely dangerous and after too many accidents, it was closed.
+Yes, the falls are gorgeous, but they have been shown to be extremely dangerous, and after too many accidents, they were closed.

 The pool beneath the falls is believed to contain an overpowering whirlpool that has unfortunately taken several lives over the last decade.

-However, it’s definitely worth it to book airplane or helicopter tour to see this natural beauty from above!
+However, it’s definitely worth booking an airplane or getting services from companies that offer helicopter tours to see this hidden gem from above!

 Sign up for a Wings Over Kauai Air Tour.